IgorBerman/dyn-allocation/README.md

 ## Mesos-slave nodes reserve resources statically for "shuffle" role
 1. We decided that everything connected to external shuffle service will run under "shuffle" role
 1. We will use [static reservation](http://mesos.apache.org/documentation/latest/reservation/) for the role on every mesos agent, e.g.
-   1. ```
+   * ```
       --resources=cpus:10;mem:16000;ports:[31000-32000];cpus(shuffle):2;mem(shuffle):2048;ports(shuffle):[7337-7339]
       ```
-   1. 31000-32000 is the default port range that mesos agent reports to mesos master
+   * 31000-32000 is the default port range that mesos agent reports to mesos master
-   1. We are allocating 2g of RAM for external shuffle service
+   * We are allocating 2g of RAM for external shuffle service
-   1. We are allocating ports 7337 to 7339 for external shuffle services(for green-blue, different spark versions etc)
+   * We are allocating ports 7337 to 7339 for external shuffle services(for green-blue, different spark versions etc)
-   1. The resources might be overprovisioned(e.g. we have 10 cpus on specific machine, but still report that all other roles has 10 cpus and additional 2 cpus specifically for the shuffle role)
+   * The resources might be overprovisioned(e.g. we have 10 cpus on specific machine, but still report that all other roles has 10 cpus and additional 2 cpus specifically for the shuffle role)
-   1. When overprovisioning, you will see +2 cpus on every node(but usual frameworks won’t be able to use these resources
+   * When overprovisioning, you will see +2 cpus on every node(but usual frameworks won’t be able to use these resources
 1. Start Marathon masters with specifying same role:
-   1. You still can use different Marathon quorum to run other frameworks with different roles
+   * You still can use different Marathon quorum to run other frameworks with different roles
-   1. cli flag ```--mesos_role shuffle```
+   * Use CLI flag ```--mesos_role shuffle```
 1. Add alert for monitoring Marathon masters
 1. Manage those with configuration service of your choice(chef/puppet/ansible etc)